-Healthy bison meatballs are packed with delicious flavor and are only twenty cooking minutes away from dinner.
-Easy bison meatballs present endless possibilities for whatever flavor profile you are looking for.
+Grilled Bison Meatballs are packed with delicious flavor, plenty of protein, and take less than 20 minutes to get on the dinner table.
+These easy bison meatballs present endless possibilities for whatever flavor profile you are looking for.

 Ingredients

-Garlic Powder: You could use raw minced garlic, but you would need to cook it down a little first.
-These meatballs are a quick cook on the grill and the garlic would mostly have that sharp raw flavor.
+- Garlic Powder - You could use raw minced garlic, but you would need to cook it down a little first.
+These meatballs are quick-cooking on the grill, and the garlic would mostly have that sharp raw flavor.
 Garlic powder gives a nice flavor without the rawness of fresh garlic.

-Smoked Paprika: This is one of my favorite spices.
+- Smoked Paprika - This is one of my favorite spices.
 A little bit goes a long way, but the flavor is awesome.
-Us this whenever you are wanting to add depth of flavor to a meat dish.
+Use this whenever you are wanting to add depth of flavor to a meat dish.

-Salt and Black Pepper: These are staples for any dish.
+- Salt and Black Pepper - These are staples for any dish.
 A well-seasoned dish can make all the difference.
-At least a teaspoon of salt for a pound of meat.
+A common rule of thumb is to use a teaspoon of salt for a pound of meat.
 I use a teaspoon of black pepper as well.
 The pepper adds a nice kick of spice to the dish.

 Step Two: Form the bison meat mixture into meatballs 1.5 to 2 inches across.
 About the size of a golf ball.